 MAT Treatment

-After you’ve taken the first step towards recovery at Northern Illinois, you will be evaluated by one of our trusted and qualified mental health professionals.
-Here we will determine different factors that’ll dictate your medical-assisted treatment.
+After you’ve taken the first step towards recovery at Northern Illinois, you will complete a preliminary evaluation with one of our qualified medical staff members.
+Here we will determine different factors that’ll dictate your medical-assisted treatment, such as:

-After these factors are accessed, a decision is made whether or not you are a good candidate for medical-assisted treatment.
+After your evaluation, we will collaborate with you to tailor a care plan that perfectly meets your treatment needs.
+Together, we will decide whether you are a good candidate for medical-assisted treatment.
 Typically, a good candidate will have met the following conditions:

 • An official diagnosis of addiction (alcohol or opioids)